kaye2512/ecommerce/README.md

 ## Dependecies

--zod
+- zod

--zustand for hook
+- zustand for hook

--prisma ORM and planetscale for data base
+- prisma ORM and planetscale for data base
+- rechart
+- schadcn
+- stripe